-Day 3: Explore the “House of Fire” ancestral cliff dwellings of the Pueblo people.
+Day 3: Explore the “House on Fire” ancestral cliff dwellings of the Pueblo people.

-The cliff dwellings and ruins of the Pueblo people dot Arches National Park, another of Utah’s Mighty Five.
-Spend an afternoon exploring these incredible dwellings—and don’t miss the House of Fire dwelling, so named for the incredible colorings on the rock.
+The cliff dwellings and ruins of the Pueblo people dot the surrounding areas of Arches National Park, another of Utah’s Mighty Five.
+Spend an afternoon exploring these incredible dwellings—and don’t miss the House on Fire dwelling, so named for the incredible colorings on the rock.
 It’s definitely another shot for your photo journal or Instagram account.

 If ancient Puebloan artifacts, or anthropology in general, is your jam, don’t miss the Museum of Moab, a collection of artifacts and relics that pays tribute to 12,000 years of human habitation in this region.